Luracast/Restler/public/examples/_009_rate_limiting/readme.md

 Make sure you compare them to understand.

+> **Note:-**
+>
-> **Note:-** Using session variables as DB and Cache is useless for real life and wrong.
-We are using it Only for demo purpose.
+>  1. Using session variables as DB and Cache is useless for real life and wrong.
+We are using it
+>     Only for demo purpose.
 Since API Explorer is browser based it works well with that.
+>
+>  2. We are using Author.php to document return type of `GET authors/{id}` using `@return` comment

 If you have hit the API Rate Limit or screwed up the Authors DB, you can easily reset by deleting PHP_SESSION cookie using the Developer Tools in your browser.